4mica-Network/x402-4mica/README.md

 - `GET /supported` – supported `(scheme, network)` tuples for both the 4Mica credit flow and any x402 `exact` flows initialised from environment configuration.
 - `POST /verify` – `{ "x402Version", "paymentHeader", "paymentRequirements" }` → `{ "isValid", "invalidReason", "certificate" }`
-  where `certificate` is present only for `scheme: "4mica-guarantee"` and contains the hex-encoded `claims`/`signature` returned by 4Mica after the facilitator has submitted the user-signed claim.
-For other schemes (for example `exact`) the field is omitted and the response mirrors the upstream x402 facilitator’s result.
+  where 4Mica requests report only the validation status (no certificate is produced) and other schemes mirror the upstream x402 facilitator’s response.
-- `POST /settle` – same payload; re-runs verification and returns `{ "success", "networkId", "error" }` with `success: true` indicating the payment was acknowledged (no on-chain action is taken).
+- `POST /settle` – same payload; revalidates the request and, for 4Mica, submits it to the core service.
+The response is `{ "success", "networkId", "error", "txHash", "certificate" }` with `certificate` populated only for 4Mica guarantees and `txHash` populated only for upstream x402 settlements that touch the chain.
 - `GET /health` – `{ "status": "ok" }`.

 Point your x402 resource server at this facilitator to outsource 4Mica guarantee verification while